APGRoboCop/rcbotold/README.md

 * added: AMBuild compiling support
 * added: A Welcome Message toggle cvar to hide welcome messages
 * added: Opposing Force CTF support and they should no longer team shoot nor flag hold
+* added: Bots in Op4CTF should now use Deagle's Laser Sight to improve its accuracy
 * added: C++17 Standard library support
 * added: Strafing combat to evade from being easy target bots
 * added: Linux bot slow-motion fix by w00tguy